 - 1 teaspoon baking powder

-- 1/4 cup melted Smart Balance Original Buttery Spread (butter, coconut oil, and canola oil work well, too)
+- ¼ cup (56g) melted Smart Balance Original Buttery Spread (butter, coconut oil, or vegetable oil of choice work well too)

-- 1/2 cup unsweetened applesauce (keep a pack of the individual serving cups on hand–they are the perfect size)
+- ½ cup (4oz) unsweetened applesauce (I keep a pack of the individual serving cups on hand–they are the perfect size)

 - 1 small apple, grated (fine to leave skin on)

-- 3 cups old-fashioned oats (use certified gluten-free oats if necessary)
+- 3 cups (270g) old fashioned oats (use certified gluten-free oats if necessary)

-- When ready to bake, let the baking dish sit on the counter while the oven pre-heats to 375 degrees.
-Uncover the oatmeal and bake for 27-30 minutes or until just firm in the center.
-Remove oatmeal from oven, set oven to broil, and sprinkle brown sugar over top of oatmeal.
+When ready to bake, let the baking dish sit on the counter while the oven pre-heats to 375℉.
+Uncover the oatmeal and bake for 25-30 minutes or until just set in the center.
+Remove oatmeal from oven, set oven to broil, and sprinkle the brown sugar over top of oatmeal.
 Broil for a minute, watching very closely, or until the topping is melted and lightly browned.

-- May serve with warmed milk, slivered almonds, chopped walnuts or pecans, and sliced bananas, if desired.
+May serve as is or with yogurt or warmed milk, nuts, and or fruit of choice.
 My kids eat it plain, like a muffin; I load it up.
 Cover and store leftovers in the refrigerator.
 May reheat gently in the microwave.

-You may also make the baked oatmeal as muffins.
-When doing this, I refrigerate the uncooked oatmeal in the mixing bowl then transfer to the muffin tin once the liquid has been absorbed by the oats.
+Prefer to make baked oatmeal muffins?
+In this case, I refrigerate the uncooked oatmeal in the mixing bowl and then transfer it to the muffin tin once the liquid has been absorbed by the oats.
+This ensures even distribution of the liquid and solid ingredients.
 I get 8 regular muffins or 6 jumbo and bake for approximately 20 minutes.
 (Because of the wider proportions of my jumbo tin, those muffins bake in the same amount of time as the muffins baked in my regular tin.
 Just peek a little early until you know the exact time for your oven.)

-If you use melted butter or coconut oil in this recipe, it is helpful to have the ingredients come to room temperature before mixing, That way, the butter or oil will not re-harden when it comes into contact with the cold ingredients.
+Using coconut oil?
+When using melted coconut oil (and butter to a somewhat lesser degree), it is helpful to have the cold ingredients come to room temperature before mixing, That way, the oil will not re-harden when it comes into contact with the cold ingredients.